ctools/ctools/doc/source/users/tutorials/1dc/first_select_events.rst

 Selecting the relevant events
 -----------------------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **select a subset of events** from the selected observations for your analysis.
+     You will learn how to **select a subset of events** from the selected observations for your analysis.

-   The event selection is useful to restrict for example the energy range of the events or the time interval covered, but also to select only events within a given radial acceptance region (also called region of interest).
+     The event selection is necessary if you want to restrict for example the energy range of the events or the time interval that should be covered, but also if you want to select only events within a given radial acceptance region (also called region of interest).

 As next step, you have to select the relevant events from the selected observations.
 You do this with the :ref:`ctselect` tool by typing: